dhimmel/blog/content/posts/2017-12-20_mesothelioma/mesothelioma.md

 While the link between elevation and lung cancer is an open question, the association between asbestos and mesothelioma is indisputable, having been cemented by a century of [epidemiologic interrogation](https://doi.org/10.1183/09031936.96.09091932 "The epidemiology of mesothelioma in historical context.
 European Respiratory Journal.
 1996-09-01").

 Here, I chat with Alison Grimes regarding what we now know about mesothelioma and asbestos, including what the future may hold.
-Alison is a Health Advocate with the [Mesothelioma + Asbestos Awareness Center](https://www.maacenter.org/).
+Alison is a Health Advocate at the [Mesothelioma + Asbestos Awareness Center](https://www.maacenter.org/ "MAACenter Homepage").

 ***

 > What is mesothelioma, how common is it, and who does it affect?

-Mesothelioma is a rare cancer [responsible](https://doi.org/10.15585/mmwr.mm6608a3 "Malignant Mesothelioma Mortality — United States, 1999–2015.
+[Mesothelioma](https://www.maacenter.org/mesothelioma/ "MAACenter Mesothelioma Page") is a rare cancer [responsible](https://doi.org/10.15585/mmwr.mm6608a3 "Malignant Mesothelioma Mortality — United States, 1999–2015.
 Centers for Disease Control and Prevention.
 2017-03-03") for taking the lives of approximately 3,000 people each year in the United States.
 The disease affects people who have been exposed to asbestos in their day-to-day lives, whether that be through occupational exposure or other means.

 ![Mesothelioma mortality in the United States](https://github.com/dhimmel/mesothelioma/raw/886f3a0779c9cb6cb051e22c2f72c5be1e348087/figure/mortality.png "Mesothelioma mortality by state.
 Age-adjusted to the 2000 US standard population.
 Source: United States Cancer Statistics, WONDER Online Database, United States Department of Health and Human Services.")